karfield/adb/README.md

 ===
-adb is a useful tool for debugging android devices, you can download the binary from google/android.com, but it only supports small amount devices.
-To support some specific android device, you need to add the VID/PID, add udev rule, etc.
+adb is a useful tool for debugging android devices, you can download the binary from google/android.com(mostly), but it only supports small amount devices.
+To support some specific android device, you need to add the VID, add udev rule, etc.
 If you want to support your devices natively of adb, you should change the usb_vendors.c code, then build the whole android source to get the adb tool.
 It cause too much to gain the benity.